Vaziria/tonnage/README.md

 - Instant send and recieve funds globally without boarders or middle men
 - Transparancy that comes with traditional blockchains
 - Permissionless access to YOUR money... unlike banks
-- Optional private sent features
+- Optional private send features

 If you like the idea of owning and controlling your own money as well as funding the improvementof mother earthj, feel free to contact us and work with us.
 For Discussions we use Discord: [Click here to follow invite Link](https://discord.gg/R4FAu6b).
 Seek out the Swampcoin channel